Why do we use certified non-GMO ingredients?

 5. Spirulina

 Spirulina is blue-green algae that is packed with protein and vitamins.
-It’s typically sold in powdered form, which you can add into smoothies, juice, or even just mix it into water.
-It’s considered a superfood because it is so nutrient-rich and it’s one of the best sources of plant-based protein that’s so low in calories.
+It’s typically sold in powdered form, which you can add into smoothies, juice, or even mix into water.
+It’s considered a superfood because it is so nutrient-rich and one of the best sources of plant-based protein that’s so low in calories.
 Two tablespoons of spirulina equal to 8 grams of protein.

 6. Nuts